Key takeaways

 The Southern Connecticut State University or SCSCU does not particularly offer a standalone criminology degree.
 However, it lets you choose a bachelors program in sociology, with an emphasis on criminal justice and criminology.
 This is excellent for students who wish to keep various career paths open, and want to explore multiple disciplines and expand their capabilities.

-Moreover, the alumni at SCSU who have graduated with a degree in sociology have been able to pursue careers in diverse fields including social work, private corporations, and nonprofit organizations.
-The department emphasizes research, critical thinking, and real-world applications, preparing students for careers in social services, education, public policy, and beyond.
+Moreover, the alumni at SCSU have been able to pursue careers in diverse fields including social work, private corporations, and nonprofit organizations.
+The department emphasizes research, critical thinking, and real-world applications.

-Furthermore, SCSU is one of the best public colleges in Connecticut.
-It has the highest minority enrollment, with more than 50% of the student body belonging to ethnic minorities.
-Moreover, it has a decent acceptance rate of over 83%, with an average GPA requirement of 3.2.
+Furthermore, SCSU is one of the best public colleges in Connecticut with more than 50% of ethnic minority enrollments.
+Lastly, it has a decent acceptance rate of over 83%, with an average GPA requirement of 3.2.

 Location: